29568706Fistoz/PROJECT-3-Standards-Patterns/README.md

 ### Create and Configure GitHub Repository:
 - Created a repository named ‘CMPG 323 Project 3 - 29568706
 - Created a ReadME.md file that will be used to describe my project and how stakeholders are to use the report that I have developed

 ### Project Progress:
 - I ensured that the solution has been committed and pushed to source control throughout the project
 - I ensured that the GitHub project has been updated iteratively throughout the project to demonstrate how progress was made

 # Project Setup
+### Access the existing project:
+- I Forked the existing GitHub repository.
+- I then created a new development branch on my repository to work on.

+### Connected the Web App to the data source:
+- In the appsettings.json file I added the connection string to my hosted database.

 # Design Pattern Implementation
+### Created Repository Classes:
+-
+### Transfer data access operations:
 # Project Close-out

 # References